dudow8/react-djforms/README.md

 }
 ````
 ## Documentation
-You gonna need to manage only two dependencies to work with DJForms: the `FormBuilder` and the `FormComponent`.
+You gonna need to manage only two dependencies to work with DJForms: the `FormBuilder` and the `DJForm`.
-The `FormBuilder` is the tool you gonna use to help building the form structure and the `FormComponent` the component who will render the form using the before builded structure.
+The `FormBuilder` is the tool you gonna use to help building the form structure and the `DJForm` the component who will render the form using the before builded structure.

 ### FormBuilder
 FormBuilder has tree helper methods to build the form structure: `form`, `collection` and `group`.